pR0Ps/strava-backup/README.md

 This tool uses the API to get a list of all your events, then web scraping to log into the site using your username and password and download the original files for all your activities.

+It's possible to give your username and your JWT token instead of your password: that token is only valid for 30 days, but it can work in cases where your password alone is not accepted.

 The "original file" will usually be either a `*.fit` file (most Garmin devices), `*.tcx`, `*.gpx`, or `*.json` (Strava mobile application).